hamedrazavi/people_search_engine/README.md

 # People Search Engine

 This project includes the Python classes for finding people online given their first and last names.
 There are overall 3 different people finder classes: `WikiPeopleFinder, TwitterPeopleFinder` and `LinkedinPeopleFinder`.
-Moreover, the class `GoogleNetWorthFinder` finds the net worth of a person given the first and last names, if such information exist in the google main search results.
-Also, a `Person` class is defined to handle the input and output of the people finders easier.
+Moreover, the class `GoogleNetWorthFinder` finds the net worth of a person given the first and last names, if such information exists in the google main search results.
+Also, a `Person` class is defined to handle the input and output of the people finder classes easier.
 The attributes of the `Person` class include `first_name, middle_name, last_name, nationality (ISO 3166 alpha 2), domicile (ISO 3166 alpha 2), dob (date of birth), is_famous (True or False), net_worth (in USD), description (summary) `.

 **Note:** To use the `TwitterPeopleFinder` you need to provide your `CONSUMER_KEY, CONSUMER_SECRET, OAUTH_TOKEN, OAUTH_TOKEN_SECRET`.
 If you don't have these credentials head to [here](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html).
 If you don't have an already existing app, it may take a day or more to get your tokens.

-The people finder classes here have mostly similar interfaces.
-Below you can find a quick example on how to use the`WikiPeopleFinder` class.
+The people finder classes mostly have similar interfaces.
+Below you can find a quick example on how to use the`WikiPeopleFinder` and   `TwitterPeopleFinder`  classes.
 Also, the notebook `main.ipynb` includes more examples and instructions on how to use the people finder classes.

 ## Installation